Marvel Cinematic Universe: Phase Three: Guardians of the Galaxy Vol. 2 (2017)

-The Guardians of the Galaxy travel throughout the cosmos and struggle to keep their newfound family together while helping Peter Quill learn more about his true parentage and facing against new enemies.
+The Guardians of the Galaxy travel throughout the cosmos and struggle to keep their newfound family together while facing new enemies and helping Peter Quill learn more about his true parentage.

 In July 2014, Guardians of the Galaxy co-writer Nicole Perlman confirmed that James Gunn would return to write and direct the sequel.
-Chris Pratt returns for the sequel as Peter Quill / Star-Lord, along with the other Guardians from the first film as well as additional cast members.
+Chris Pratt returns as Peter Quill / Star-Lord, along with the other Guardians from the first film as well as additional cast members.
 They are joined by Pom Klementieff as Mantis, and Kurt Russell as Ego.
 In June 2015, the film's title was revealed as Guardians of the Galaxy Vol. 2.
 Filming began in February 2016 at Pinewood Atlanta Studios, and concluded in June 2016.
-Guardians of the Galaxy Vol. 2 premiered in Tokyo on April 10, 2017, and was released on May 5, 2017.
+Guardians of the Galaxy Vol. 2 premiered in Tokyo on April 10, 2017, and was released theatrically on May 5.

 The film is set two-to-three months after the events of Guardians of the Galaxy, in 2014.
 One of the film's post-credit sequences hints at the introduction of Adam Warlock, after Gunn originally intended for Warlock to make a full appearance in Vol. 2.
-He noted that Warlock could appear in future Guardians films, and is considered "a pretty important part" of the cosmic side of the Marvel Cinematic Universe.
-The Grandmaster, played by Jeff Goldblum, is seen dancing in the end credits, before his appearance in Thor: Ragnarok.
+He said the character was considered to be "a pretty important part" of the cosmic side of the MCU; the character is introduced fully in the sequel Guardians of the Galaxy Vol. 3 (2023) portrayed by Will Poulter.
+The Grandmaster, played by Jeff Goldblum, is seen dancing during Vol. 2's end credits ahead of his role in Thor: Ragnarok.